-A person whose spouse dies must be treated as having disposed of an asset to that spouse immediately before the date of death of that spouse, if ownership of that asset is acquired by the deceased estate of that spouse in settlement of a claim arising under section 3 of the Matrimonial Property Act.34
+A person whose spouse dies must be treated as having disposed of an asset to that spouse immediately before the date of death of that spouse, if ownership of that asset is acquired by the deceased estate of that spouse in settlement of a claim arising under section 3 of the Matrimonial Property Act.

 The accrual system does not result in a splitting of capital gains and losses between spouses.
 A capital gain or capital loss on disposal of an asset by a person married out of community of property must be accounted for by the spouse who owns the asset.
-A claim under the accrual system arises only on death or divorce of a spouse35 or under an order of court.36
+A claim under the accrual system arises only on death or divorce of a spouse or under an order of court.

 When assets of the surviving spouse are given to the deceased estate in settlement of an accrual claim arising on death under section 3 of the Matrimonial Property Act, the transfer of such assets will be subject to roll-over treatment under section 9HB.
 An equivalent roll-over rule applies to the deceased under section 9HA(2) read with section 25(4).
+Roll-over relief does not apply to the transfer of an asset from the deceased estate to a surviving spouse in satisfaction of a maintenance claim by the surviving spouse under section 2 of the Maintenance of Surviving Spouses Act 27 of 1990, since such a claim does not arise by testamentary succession.